baratgabor/Unity3D-PerlinCameraShake/README.md

   - If you only ask for X axis translation, it won't calculate things for the other axes.

 Overall it should be performant.
 Not that it matters a lot probably, but still. ;)

+## Prerequisites

+- Your `Camera` should be parented to another `GameObject`, and that `GameObject` should be moved, if your game requires a moving camera.
+But this is how we normally use cameras in Unity.

 ## Usage
 - Copy the `.cs` file to your `Assets` folder.